ibm-cloud-docs/key-protect/disable-keys.md

 # Disabling keys
 {: #disable-keys}

-You can use {{site.data.keyword.keymanagementservicefull}} to disable or enable an encryption key and temporarily revoke access to the key's associated data on the cloud.
+You can use {{site.data.keyword.keymanagementservicefull}} to disable or enable a root key key and temporarily revoke access to the key's associated data on the cloud.
 {: shortdesc}

-As an admin, you might need to disable a customer root key (CRK) temporarily if you suspect a possible security exposure, compromise, or breach with your data.
+As an admin, you might need to temporarily disable a root key if you suspect a possible security exposure, compromise, or breach with your data.
 When you disable a key, you suspend its encrypt and decrypt operations.
 After confirming that a security risk is no longer active, you can restore access to your data by enabling the disabled key.